Web-Team-IITI-Gymkhana/tpc-backend/github-workflow.md

 Git `fetch` and `rebase` are preferred over `pull` because they do not create a merge commit.
 Though `pull` is also acceptable.

-> **Note:** If you encounter conflicts during rebase, resolve them as prompted, then continue with `git rebase --continue`.

 ## Commit and Push Your Changes